 How Do I Find Out if I Have a Warrant?
 Free Kansas Warrant Search Form

-To see if someone has a warrant in Kansas, people can use online search tools provided by the relevant courts or law enforcement agencies.
+To see if someone has a warrant in Kansas, people can use online search tools provided by the relevant courts or law enforcement agencies, including sheriff’s office and local police departments.

-For example, by utilizing the Wichita Court warrants search tool, users can search for warrants issued by the local court by name or docket number.
+For example, by utilizing the City of Wichita Court’s Warrants Search Tool, users can search for warrants issued by the local court by name or docket number.

-The Johnson County Sheriff’s Office’s warrants search feature allows site visitors to search by name or city.
+The Johnson County Sheriff’s Office’s Warrant Search allows site visitors to search by name or city.
 They can also call 913-715-5212 to report themselves or someone else with an active warrant.
+Anyone local can review the Johnson County Kansas warrant lookup process for step-by-step guidance.

 The “Outstanding Profiled Felons” and “Top 10 Most Wanted” pages are operated by the Sedgwick County Sheriff’s Office display mugshots of individuals with outstanding warrants.
 Users can contact the sheriff’s office of Crime Stoppers of Wichita-Sedgwick to divulge any details about a wanted suspect.